Nano-optics of transition metal dichalcogenides and their van der Waals heterostructures with electron spectroscopies: Introduction

 \section{Introduction}

-Semiconducting transition metal dichalcogenide (TMD) monolayers and their van der Waals (vdW) heterostructures have garnered significant interest following the observation of bright photoluminescence (PL) even at room temperature \cite{Mak2010}.
-These materials exhibit spin-valley states \cite{Xiao2012} at two triplets of inequivalent $K$ points, whose states can be selectively excited optically with circularly polarized photons \cite{Mak2012}.
-In addition, the large exciton binding energy due to the increased Coulomb interaction in two-dimension (2D) and the weak electromagnetic screening in the 2D limit \cite{Chernikov2014,Thygesen2017,Wang2018} make TMDs promising candidates for potential electro-optical devices.
+Semiconducting transition metal dichalcogenide (TMD) monolayers and their van der Waals (vdW) heterostructures have garnered significant interest following the observation of bright photoluminescence (PL) from monolayers even at room temperature given their direct bandgap \cite{Mak2010}.
+These materials in the \textit{2H} phase with the form of $MX_2$ (where $M$ = Mo, W; $X$ = S, Se, Te) exhibit strong spin-orbit interaction from the transition metal, resulting in spin-valley states \cite{Xiao2012} at two triplets of inequivalent $K$ and $K^\prime$ points.
+These anti-symmetric spin states lead to valley polarization, which can be selectively excited optically with circularly polarized photons \cite{Mak2012}.
+In addition, the exciton binding energy is large due to the increased Coulomb interaction in two-dimension (2D) and the weak electromagnetic screening at the 2D limit \cite{Chernikov2014,Thygesen2017,Wang2018}.
+Light-matter interactions are thus dominated by excitonic effects that result in strong absorption and emission resonances, making TMDs promising candidates for potential electro-optical devices.
 Furthermore, single-photon sources have been identified in these materials \cite{Tonndorf2015,Klein2019,Parto2021,Kim2023}, which can currently be fabricated with sub-100 nm precision using ion and electron beams.
 The nature of these sources remain highly debated, with the most likely hypothesis being impurity-bound defect states, local strain, or a combination of the two \cite{Linhart2019}.
 The atomic structures of these defect centers have also not yet been identified.

 Reproducible production of clean devices is not yet a reality due to challenges in producing large (greater than 100 $\mu m^2$) clean monolayers and fabricating them into devices.
 Consequently, there is a need for techniques that allow for the structural and chemical characterization of vdW heterostructures, along with their optical properties, with nanometer spatial resolution.
 Remarkable progress has been made with scanning probe techniques, such as tip-enhanced photoluminescence \cite{Lee2020}, and scanning tunneling microscope-induced luminescence (STML) \cite{Pommier2019, Roman2022, Lopez2023, Wang2023}.
 The demonstration of STML of defects in WS$_2$ \cite{Schuler2020} has sparked significant interest.
 One of the major advantages of STML is its ability to provide a direct connection to atomically-resolved imaging of surfaces and scanning tunneling spectroscopy (STS), which gives access to the material's single-particle energy band structure and bandgap \cite{Ugeda2014, Wang2018}.